discordjs/guide/guide/additional-info/es6-syntax.md

 Arrow functions are shorthand for regular functions, with the addition that they use a lexical `this` context inside of their own.
 If you don't know what the `this` keyword is referring to, don't worry about it; you'll learn more about it as you advance.

-Here are some examples of when you could benefit from arrow functions over regular functions:
+Here are some examples of ways you can benefit from arrow functions over regular functions:

 ```js
 // regular functions, full ES5